 They had unique Shop Order numbers.
-Notables such as Harley Ear, Bill Mitchel and “Bunkie” Knudsen received such cars.
+Notables such as Harley Ear, Bill Mitchel, and “Bunkie” Knudsen received such cars.
 This is the case for this 1962 Corvette Styling Car.
 Its shop Order number is 10224.

-When Chevrolet celebrated it “Golden” anniversary in 1962, they did a special paint scheme on the 1962 Impala.
+When Chevrolet celebrated its “Golden” anniversary in 1962, they did a special paint scheme on the 1962 Impala.
 They painted the Impala Aniversary Gold with the Yellow-gold interior.
 People who still have these usually keep some car scratch remover around, just in case.

 Unknown to many Chevrolet enthusiasts, Chevy experimented with the gold-on-tan color combo on a Corvette before the 50th anniversary Impala.
 GM Styling completed this Corvette’s transformation on January 16, 1962.
-The build date is in advanced of the Chicago Auto Show in February, where rumors circulated of a golden Corvette displayed for Chevrolet’s 50th anniversary.
+The build date is in advance of the Chicago Auto Show in February, where rumors circulated of a golden Corvette displayed for Chevrolet’s 50th anniversary.

 Chevrolet decided to offer a 50th-anniversary model in a special golden color combination.
 The Corvette was considered for this particular paint color, but high-level GM brass believed the full-size line would result in more sales.
 The Impala was chosen.
 Estimates are that they produced 350 Impala 50th anniversary cars for 1962.